yixin26/LiveWire3D/README.md

 # LiveWire3D

 This repository contains the source code for the paper [Anisotropic geodesics for live-wire mesh segmentation](http://yixina.net/projects/Livewire/Livewire_PG14.pdf).
-The tool is similar to 2d livewire, usually used for image segmentation.
+The tool is similar to 2d [livewire](https://en.wikipedia.org/wiki/Livewire_Segmentation_Technique), usually used for image segmentation.
 User simply puts pair of seed on the shape, and a feature sensitive shortest path connecting the seeds is generated in interactive time.
-By using this tool, the user can easily extract the layout of objects in seconds to minutes.
+By using this tool, the user can easily extract the layout of objects from seconds to minutes.

 ![teaser](pictures/livewire_teaser.jpg)